 Best all-around URL shortener

-With Bitly's free limited account, you can customize the back-half your shortened URLs, track click rates, and get information about your top referrers, but only for 1,000 non-branded links per month.
+With Bitly's free limited account, you can customize the back-half of 50 shortened URLs per month, and track click rates and information about your top referrers for 1,000 links per month.
 It's a generous free plan and could very well be adequate for some small businesses.
-The Basic plan provides a free custom domain, allows you to create 1,500 links per month, and shows more data about who clicks your links.
-If you need more from Bitly, there’s an additional custom pricing tier for enterprise users.

 Bitly is the best URL shortener for large businesses looking to brand and track links, and it's a great choice for small businesses that want to generate short URLs and follow their stats for a modest number of campaigns.